The Difference Between Strategic and Tactical Thinking (With Real Examples)

 1: The recurring team problem.

 Tactical response: Set a firmer agenda.
 Add a timer.
-Send a follow-up email after each meeting summarizing decisions.

 Example